wpsharks/s2member-kb/questions/2015/65-how-do-i-get-rid-of-the-create-profile-section-on-my-pro-form.md

 > What if I don't need membership features at all; if I only want to sell something one-time?

-If you don't require the visitor to signup for a membership but instead only want to give them access to a single Post/Page (i.e., you want to sell access to a specific Post/Page on a one-time basis), you can use the Specific Post/Page (Buy Now) Forms.
-See: **s2Member ⥱ Stripe Pro-Forms ⥱ Stripe Specific Post/Page (Buy Now) Forms**
+If you don't require the visitor to signup for a membership, but instead only want to give them access to a single Post/Page (i.e., you want to sell access to a specific Post/Page on a one-time basis), you can use the Specific Post/Page (Buy Now) Forms.
+See: **s2Member ⥱ [Payment Gateway] Pro-Forms ⥱ Specific Post/Page (Buy Now) Forms**